We all know that organic growth is essential for business, but do you know why? How does one achieve it? Heck, what is organic growth anyway?

 It used to be that if you saw someone standing around talking to themselves, you’d probably try to avoid them.
 Now, thanks to voice-activated apps like Google Assistant, Apple’s Siri, and Amazon’s Alexa, everyone is doing it!
 It’s even begun changing the way online businesses do SEO.

-With the number of households that own a smart speaker expected to reach 55% this year, there’s no better time to rethink your approach to keywords.
+With the number of worldwide households that own a smart speaker currently sitting at 130 million, there’s no better time to rethink your approach to keywords.
 People speak search queries differently than they type them, which means long-tail keywords that utilize natural language are increasingly preferable to shorter, choppier ones.

 Additionally, voice search makes it so that page content that has a more conversational tone is likely to do better than more dry or technical material.
 Certainly something to keep in mind during the content creation process.